amalagaura/camunda-workflow/README.md

 ```bash
 rails generate camunda:spring_boot
 ```
-Generates a skeleton Java Spring Boot app which also contains the minimal files to run unit tests on a BPMN file.
+Creates a skeleton Java Spring Boot app, which also contains the minimal files to run unit tests on a BPMN file.
 This can be used to start a Camunda instance with a REST api.
 This can also be deployed to PCF by generating a Spring Boot jar and pushing it.

 ### BPMN Classes